 - Relationship between bat acoustic activity and collision fatalities: Pair pre-construction bat acoustic activity surveys with publicly available fatality estimates from the same wind facilities to evaluate the ability of pre-construction acoustic activity to predict bat collision risk.

 - Reducing fatalities of migratory tree bats at wind energy facilities: Evaluate AWWIC fatality data to further assess the relationship between landscape-level attributes and variation in fatalities of hoary bat and other tree bat species among wind energy facilities.

 Refining Curtailment and Fatality Estimates for Eagles

-- Using eagle behavior to refine turbine curtailment strategies: Use data collected by the IdentiFlight detection/curtailment technology to model eagle behavior in the vicinity of wind turbines to improve curtailment algorithms and reduce unnecessary turbine shutdowns .
+- Using eagle behavior to refine turbine curtailment strategies: Use data collected by the IdentiFlight detection/curtailment technology to model eagle behavior in the vicinity of wind turbines to improve curtailment algorithms to minimize risk to eagles and maximize energy production.